 An honours degree extends your knowledge and prepares a pathway to further postgraduate research studies.

-The honours year is a chance to focus on high level mathematics and statistics, involving coursework with a thesis component.
+The Honours year is a chance to focus on high level mathematics and statistics, involving coursework with a research project component.

 After graduating, you may contemplate a graduate coursework degree or a research degree.